 Semester and Weekly Calendars

-“make long term study goals and prepare myself for the format of the semester”
+• prepare for the format of the semester

 Check out the LSC pages on “Finding Your Academic Groove,” which includes resources on time management.

-For all pdf, excel and word document versions of the semester and weekly calendars, click here.
+For all versions of semester and weekly calendars, click here.

 How to use Office Hours